 If there’s one thing I’ve learned about Punjabis, it’s that they go all out.
 Whether their singing, dancing, drinking, fighting, or partying, you can expect extravagance, going over the top, taking it to the next level.
 And if you’ve been invited to attend a Sikh wedding in north India, you better keep up and dress to impress.

 There may be a variety of events to attend over the course of several days, but the main focus is going to be the religious ceremony (the anand karaj) and following reception party.
-If you are attending events for the engagement celebration, sangeet, mehndi, haldi, or jaago, you should dress less formally but still look good.
+If you are attending events for the engagement celebration (sangeet, mehndi, haldi, or jaago), you should dress less formally but still look good.
 There’s some basic rules you’ll want to follow for these and any Punjabi event:

-- Modest – With the exception of baring your midriff in a lehenga or a saree (traditionally worn by Hindus throughout India but not by Sikhs), pretty much everything but your arms should be covered.
-This sometimes includes your head as well, so girls have a scarf and boys have a handkerchief ready if needed.
+- Modest – With the exception of baring your midriff in a lehenga or a saree (traditionally worn by Hindus throughout India but not generally by Sikhs), pretty much everything but your arms should be covered.
+This sometimes includes your head as well, so girls have a scarf, and boys have a handkerchief ready if needed.

 - Colorful – This is not the time for beige.
 Choose a bright color and maybe a contrasting color, and work it, even the boys.
 Unless you’re attending a funeral, avoid wearing all white or all black, and avoid them altogether if you’re celebrating a marriage or other joyous event.
 Also for marriages, avoid red because the last thing you want is to upstage the bride.

 - Cool – It’s so hot in India.
 Even when they say it’s a nice day, it’s probably still too hot and too humid for me to consider it nice.
 I’ve sweated through every outfit ever, so I suggest clothing that’s light, breezy, and made of cotton.
 If you’re attending a large function, it’s likely to be at least partially outdoors, but even if it is fully inside, expect to be full of spicy food and bhangra-ing on a packed dance floor all night.
 You’ll be sweating either way.

 Keeping these things in mind, let’s talk about the religious ceremony and reception.
 These two will likely be held on the same day – sometimes immediately after and other times at the beginning and end of the day (which is nice as you avoid the mid-day heat).

-The religious ceremony will be held in a gurudwara (Sikh temple) and will be less than an hour.
+The religious ceremony will be held in a gurudwara (Sikh place of worship) and will be less than an hour.
 The bride and groom will enter first, then their families, and then friends.
 Everyone will stop just outside the main hall to take off your shoes, wash your hands and feet, and cover your head.
 As an attendee, you’ll find a seat on the floor inside, stand during prayers, and accept your parshad (a sweet pudding similar to communion) with both of your hands cupped.
 When all the traditions are complete, you’ll head back out to your shoes and probably some picture taking.

 The reception is an optional event but gaining popularity with Western influence.
 While every party will be different, you’re guaranteed food and dancing.
 Usually, appetizers and drinks will be served when you arrive.
 This time is for socializing and taking pictures with the bride and groom.
 A couple hours in, dinner and dessert will be served.
 The food may be completely vegetarian or a mix of veg and non-veg options.
 Following dinner, the music goes up, and the dancing goes down.
 Learning a few bhangra steps in advance will help, but if you don’t know any, jump around (so far I haven’t encountered any slow dance songs at receptions).
 If you plan to stay for the whole party, don’t expect to get home before midnight.